pages-themes/architect/_posts/2020-03-01-What-one-can-do-on-Shadertoy.md

 ---
 layout : default
-title : What you can do on Shadertoy tags : shadertoy
+title : What one can do on Shadertoy tags : shadertoy
 ---
 **Generative art** is all what Shadertoy is about.
 I think this video explains quite well what it is.